 Note: Statistics for years 2015 and 2016 are not yet available.

 For more information on types of asylum (affirmative or defensive) please visit https://immigration-business-law.com/asylum.html.

-The Law Office of Natalia Malyshkina can help you apply for asylum in the U.S, our services are compassionate and confidential.
-Call us to schedule a consultation today at (415) 240-0083, or set an appointment: Click Here.
+The Law Office of Natalia Malyshkina can help you apply for asylum in the U.S, our services are compassionate and confidential, book a consultation.

 Looking forward to hear back from you soon.